flamendless/RememberingHomeLua2p/README.md

 # Going Home: Revisited

 ![](https://img.shields.io/badge/lua-on%20development-green.svg)

 Made with [LOVE](https://love2d.org)

 ## Building:

 Run `./build init` to compile
 Then `./build run` to run

+When changing files in the `res/`, you should update with `./build rebuild`

+For cleaning files and logs `./build clean && ./build clean_logs`

 (see [buid.sh](build.sh) for more info)